 We spoke with Shrankhla Holece, the founder of Uma Oils.
 She found a way to combine ages of traditional wisdom with modern science and contemporary sensibility, and knows a thing or two about beneficial oils.

 “Peppermint oil is traditionally used for a variety of health and aromatherapeutic benefits,” says Shrankhla.
-“Its benefits in skin and haircare are primarily driven from its antibacterial properties.
-So think about any skin or hair conditions that arise from bacterial issues – dandruff, acne, etc. could find relief from use of peppermint.”
+“Its benefits in skin and hair care are primarily driven from its antibacterial properties.
+So think about any skin or hair conditions that arise from bacterial issues – dandruff, acne, etc. could find relief from the use of peppermint.”

-Even though peppermint oil can be the perfect remedy for a dry, flaky scalp, which is so common in cold seasons, redheads should be very careful when using it.
+Even though peppermint oil can be the perfect remedy for a dry, flaky scalp (as well as dandruff), redheads should be very careful when using it.
 If used in its pure form, it can burn the scalp.
-Shrankhla recommends, “Mix it with something, like a shampoo, or dilute it with water.
-I recommend adding a couple of drops to your conditioner or shampoo and then using that in the shower.”
-And remember, a few drops go a long way.
+Shrankhla recommends mixing it with something, like a shampoo, or dilute it with water.
+“Add a couple of drops to your conditioner or shampoo and then use that in the shower.”
+Remember, a few drops go a long way.

-After a few treatments you will notice a lift in the life of your hair.
-But, Shrankhla warns, “If you are thinking of using it on your skin, fair skinned women whom are often sensitive, should patch test to find out if there could be a reaction and to dilute the EO in a carrier oil and possibly use on the bottom of the feet first.”
+After a few treatments, you will notice a lift in the life of your hair.
+But, Shrankhla warns, “If you are thinking of using it on your skin, fair skinned women who are often sensitive, should patch test to find out if there could be a reaction and to dilute the EO in a carrier oil and possibly use on the bottom of the feet first.”

 Rock it like a Redhead!

 *If you have a serious health condition, consult with your doctor first before giving these treatments a try.
 Do not use peppermint oil directly on your skin.
 Be sure to store your bottle of peppermint oil in a safe, dry spot.